AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 # Scope settings {#scopesettings}

 In Social Learning, a Scope determines the boards you that you see, which controls the visibility of the content.
-If a user has a&nbsp; scope, for example, ***Vendor_A***, he/she can only see boards and associated posts that have been created by others belonging to the same scope ***Vendor_A***.
+If a user has a  scope, for example, ***Vendor_A***, he/she can only see boards and associated posts that have been created by others belonging to the same scope ***Vendor_A***.

-This allows the Administrators to maintain a cohort of users, for example, vendors, partners or departments in an organization separate.&nbsp;
+This allows the Administrators to maintain a cohort of users, for example, vendors, partners or departments in an organization separate.

 Enable social learning and leaderboard for both internal and external users.